Alabama Rental Agreement

 Alabama Landlord Tenant Laws

 • Eviction Process – Alabama landlords may evict for rent default, lease violations, code violations, providing false information on a rental agreement/application, or engaging in an illegal act.
-In most cases, a landlord must only provide seven days of advance notice to quit before eviction.
+In most cases, a landlord must only provide seven days of advance notice to quit before filing eviction.

 • Security Deposits – Alabama caps security deposits at a maximum of one month’s rent.
 Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 60 days.